kedgeproject/kedge/docs/development.md

 2. Run `glide update --strip-vendor` to update dependencies.
    Than run `glide-vc --only-code --no-tests` to delete all unnecessary files from vendor.

+### PR review guidelines

+- To merge a PR at least two LGTMs are needed to merge it

+- If a PR is opened for more than two weeks, find why it is open for so long if it is blocked on some other issue/pr label it as blocked and then also link the issue it is blocked on.
+If it is outstanding for review and there are no reviews on it ping maintainers.

+- For PRs that have more than 500 LOC break it into pieces and merge it one by one incrementally so that it is easy to review and going back and forth on it is easier.

+**Note**: Above guidelines are not hard rules use those with discretion